Pita Posse Merch https://teespring.com/stores/pitaflakes

 Q: Why don't you cut your hair?

-A: Because I like my hair long at the moment.
+A: I like my hair long at the moment.
+It also hides my skin condition.

 A: No, they no longer work for me.

-Q: What do you use for your condition?
+Q: What do you use to help out with your condition?

 Q: Where do you live?